zuri-lang/zurilang.org/src/tutorial/dictionaries.md

 Blade dictionaries comes with a lot of power packed methods like other objects.
 The methods are detailed below.

-#### length()
+.length() {#length}

-Returns the length of the dictionary.
+: Returns the length of the dictionary.
 The length of a Blade dictionary is equal to the number of keys it contains. i.e. `dict.length() == dict.keys().length()`.

   For example: